1883 Southern Rugby Union season: Teams

 By the beginning of the season, the Southern Rugby Football Union had 37 clubs signed up as part of the Union.

+Sydney

-Out of these, 24 resided within the Sydney area with 6 representing a school or college.
+Out of the 37 affiliated clubs, 24 resided within the Sydney area with 6 representing a school or college.
 This left 18 clubs based within Sydney, independent of any school.
 Some of these clubs were considered to be "Senior" Clubs with the others called "Junior" Clubs.

 It is not clear whether all clubs were eligible for the Premiership or a select group were.
 According to the Sydney Club Rugby discussion board on the Green and Gold Rugby website, 12 clubs competed for the Premiership.
 However, in the Australian Town and Country Journal, they state that these were only the principal clubs.
 This indicates that more clubs were considered when deciding upon the Premier Club.
 The Paddington Club was included in the list in the Australian Town and Country Journal, but was not included as a member club of the Union.
 They may have signed on at a later date.

+Country

 Rule Changes

 The rules were changed at the beginning of the season determining who was the victor in a match.
 Previously, games were decided by the number of goals scored irrespective of tries scored.
 The new system involved awarding points to tries and goals with the winner of the match being the team with the greatest number of points.
 As a result of this change, it was noticed that game tactics had changed with players working towards tries rather than goals.
 Some lamented this and suggested that the system be improved to encourage more kicking.